JD Supra Poland

 Featured documents

-We are proud to present the next edition of our “Tax Review” which contains a selection of rulings and interpretations that had been issued or published in October 2015.
+We are proud to present the next edition of our “Tax Review” which contains a selection of rulings and interpretations that had been issued or published in August 2015.
 We hope you will find the information provided here helpful and of interest.
-Please see full Article below for more...
+Please see full Newsletter below for more...